Mamata Banerjee: Works in literature and other fields

 Numerous books written by her have been published so far.
-On 2022, she was given Paschimbanga Akademy Award for 'Kabita Bitan' which consists of 946 poems.
+In 2022, she was given Paschimbanga Akademy Award for 'Kabita Bitan' which consists of 946 poems.

 She is also a self-taught painter.
-Her paintings are auctioned several times.
+Her paintings have also been auctioned several times.

 She is also a lyricist and her compositions are mostly based on 'Durga Puja' and 'Motherland'.
 'Maa Go Tumi Sarbojanin' sung by Shreya Ghoshal is one of her most popular songs.